BearinxSimulationSuite/REXSapi/README.md

 # Tools

 The library comes packaged with two tools: `model_converter` and `model_checker`.
-The tools can come handy with working with rexs model files and can also serve as examples how to use the library.
+The tools can come in handy with working with rexs model files and can also serve as examples how to use the library.

 ## model_checker